viamrobotics/docs/docs/services/data/configure-cloud-sync.md

 To view your captured data in the cloud, see [View Data](../../../manage/data/view/).

-For a comprehensive tutorial on data management, see [Intro to Data Management](../../../tutorials/services/data-management-tutorial/).
+For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).